-The Police Action Centre (PAC) is the first charitable organisation in England and Wales dedicated to providing members of the public, protestors and prisoners a free, confidential and independent advice service on their legal rights if they wish to pursue an action against the police or other state body.
+The Police Action Centre is the first dedicated organisation in the UK to provide members of the public, protestors and prisoners a free, confidential and independent advice service on their legal rights if they wish to pursue an action against the police or other state body.

 It is also a forum in which the police and the public will have an opportunity to engage and debate on specific topics in order to build a strong and accountable police force.